By Steven Meier

-Osteoarthritis (OA), also known as age-related arthritis, is a condition in which joint cartilage becomes inflamed, and wears down over time.
+Osteoarthritis (OA), also known as age-related arthritis, is a condition in which joint cartilage becomes inflamed and wears down over time.
 Osteoarthritis, which takes the form of arthritis in the knee, hip, shoulder or other joint, is the most common joint disorder, and several different forms of arthritis exist.
 Unfortunately, there is currently no cure for osteoarthritis.
-Treatment is usually oriented toward alleviating pain and stiffness to improve a patient’s quality of life.
+Treatment in Los Angeles is usually oriented toward alleviating pain and stiffness to improve a patient’s quality of life.

 Osteoarthritis can be common among: